Are there different types of snapping hip syndrome?

 Cartilage injury snapping hip may develop suddenly and may be caused by a fall, direct hit or other trauma.
 This type of snapping hip is often accompanied by a catching sensation and a limited range of motion.
 Cartilage injuries that may cause snapping hip syndrome are:

 - Acetabular Labral Tear – Injury to the cartilage that forms the tough, flexible ring around the hip socket which holds the ball of the femur (thigh bone) within the joint.

 - Articular Cartilage Damage – The fibrocartilage that covers the ends of the bones and allows them to move smoothly and painlessly against each other.

-- Loose Bodies – can be fragmented tissue or bone that breaks away from its correct position and can be caused by trauma.
+- Loose Bodies – Fragmented tissue or bone that breaks away from its correct position and can be caused by trauma.
 These fragments or pieces of tissue can get caught in the hip and ball socket of the hip, causing catching or a snapping sensation.
-People who have snapping hip syndrome with painful symptoms should consult a physician.
-A medical professional can give an accurate diagnosis and help develop a treatment plan to alleviate pain and minimize possible future joint damage.
+People who have snapping hip syndrome with painful symptoms should consult an orthopedic hip specialist.
+This medical professional can give an accurate diagnosis and help develop a treatment plan to alleviate pain and minimize possible future joint damage.